slimtoolkit/slim/README.md

 ## CURRENT STATE

-You can pass an image ID/name to `dockerslim` and it'll figure out what how to make a smaller image from it.
+You can pass an image ID/name to `dockerslim` and it'll make a smaller image from it.
 The `sample_app` is 430MB and `dockerslim` turns it into 40MB.

+You can also run `dockerslim` in the `info` mode and it'll generate useful image information including a "reverse engineered" Dockerfile.

 Dependencies: